John Heartfield: Early life, education and work

-During the same year, Heartfield, his brother Wieland and George Grosz launched publishing house Malik-Verlag in Berlin.
-In 1916, he and George Grosz had experimented with pasting pictures together, a form of art later named photomontage, and which would be a central characteristic of their works.
+During the same year, Heartfield, his brother Wieland and George Grosz launched the Malik publishing house in Berlin.
+In 1916, he and George Grosz experimented with pasting pictures together, a form of art later named photomontage, and which would become a central characteristic of their work.

 In 1917, Heartfield became a member of Berlin Club Dada.
 Heartfield would later become active in the Dada movement, helping to organise the Erste Internationale Dada-Messe (First International Dada Fair) in Berlin in 1920.
 Dadaists were provocateurs who disrupted public art gatherings and ridiculed the participants.
 They labeled traditional art trivial and bourgeois.

 In January 1918, Heartfield joined the newly founded German Communist Party (KPD).